 BPA does not recommend smart thermostats be installed to control variable-speed heat pumps as savings and compatibility are at this point uncertain.
 BPA documentation requirements consider these factors.
-More detailed information is available on the Regional Technical Forum website.
+Visit the Regional Technical Forum website for more information.

 Measures include smart thermostats for homes with electric forced-air furnaces, ASHP, and ground source heat pumps as their primary system.